-Eye Exams For the Whole Family
+Eye Exams for the Whole Family

 Routine eye exams are important, regardless of your age or physical health.
 During a comprehensive eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses but will also check your eyes for common eye diseases, assess how your eyes work together as a team, and evaluate your eyes as an indicator of your overall health.